afuetterer/python-re3data/README.md

         schema
     - response: Returns a Python object representing the API response
     - original XML: Returns the raw XML response from the API
+    - JSON: Returns a JSON representation of the API response
+    - dictionary: Returns a dictionary representation of the API response

 ## Requirements